To see urban wildlife in the snow, find flowing water

 Classic green.
 Used in DC, New York, and all over the US.

 London’s Copenhagen’s blue.
 Photo by Steven Vance.

 Amsterdam’s dull red, also seen in Vancouver and many other cities.
 Photo by Scott Lowe.

 People watching in Dupont Circle on a cool summer evening

 Sitting on the ledge of the Dupont Circle fountain and watching humanity roll by is one of DC’s great pleasures.
 When the weather is nice and the community is out, there’s no other place I’d rather be.

-tightrope slackline, a huge toga party bike ride, salsa dancing, chess, a harp player, and more.
+Yesterday evening my wife and I did exactly that.
+We saw a girl on a tightropeslackline, a huge toga party bike ride, salsa dancing, chess, a harp player, and more.
 I snapped this handful of cellphone pictures of the activity.